What is CECL?

 Success with CECL starts with proper data collection.
 Once you have gathered current and historical data, you can decide which methodology to choose.
 You can also gain insight by looking at the experiences of early adopters.

 If you have loan servicing data that you want to organize and track properly, you’ll need software to get the job done.
 LoanPro is a platform that helps manage the loan process via automated payoffs, collections, lifecycle monitoring, and more.
 From here, LoanPro can track everything happening in the loan servicing stage, which you can use to help build your CECL database.
-Try out the software for 30 days free of charge.
+Schedule a demo today to see LoanPro in action.